- You can only get HIV by coming into contact with specific bodily fluids of someone living with the virus (e.g. blood, semen, breastmilk).

 - vaginal fluids

-To get infected, these bodily fluids need get into your blood through a mucous membrane (e.g. the lining of the vagina, rectum, the opening of the penis, or the mouth) breaks in the skin (e.g. cuts), or be injected directly into your bloodstream.1
+For you to get HIV, these bodily fluids need to get into your blood through a mucous membrane (for example, the lining of the vagina, rectum, or the opening of the penis), via shared injecting equipment, or through broken skin (such as cuts or sores in the mouth or tears around the anus).

-Here we describe the main ways you can get HIV.
+The main ways you can get HIV are:

-If you think you have put yourself at risk of HIV, the only way to find out if you have HIV is to have an HIV test.
+If you think you have been exposed to HIV, the only way to find out if you have HIV is to have an HIV test.

 How can’t you get HIV?

-Some people wrongly believe that HIV can be spread by the air (even though HIV can’t survive outside the body) and other ways such as by touching toilet seats or from mosquito bites.
+There are many myths about HIV.
+Some people wrongly believe that HIV can be spread through the air (even though HIV can’t survive in air).
+HIV can’t be spread through saliva, casual contact, touching toilet seats or from mosquito bites either.